CrunchyData/pg_tileserv/docs/content/usage/function-layers-advanced.md

 ## Dynamic Geometry Example

-So far all our examples have used simple SQL functions, but using the more [procedural PL/PgSQL language](https://www.postgresql.org/docs/current/plpgsql.html) we can create much more interactive examples.
+So far all our examples have used simple SQL functions, but using the procedural [PL/pgSQL language](https://www.postgresql.org/docs/current/plpgsql.html) we can create much more interactive examples.

 ```sql
 CREATE OR REPLACE